-EDU112-116 Introduction to Education courses explore the teaching profession, provide opportunity to observe and reflect upon classroom interactions at appropriate grade levels and content areas.
+EDU112-116 Introduction to Education courses explore the teaching profession and provide opportunities to observe and reflect upon classroom interactions at appropriate grade levels and content areas.
 Field experience required.

 EDU112 Introduction to Early Childhood Education (2)